tylerpcarter/inls161/_posts/2016-07-20-recording-and-editing-audio.md

 ---
 layout: post
-title: "Recording and editing audio"
+title: "Adding audio for narration and video to your slides"
 category: Present
 tags:
 - reveal.js
 - presentations
 - audio
 - audacity
+- video
+- YouTube
+- MP4
+- Jekyll
 ---

 Today we are going to work with Audacity to create and edit some audio to embed in our presentations.